lake-wg/edhoc/draft-ietf-lake-edhoc.md

 IANA has created a new registry entitled "EDHOC Error Codes" under the new heading "EDHOC".
 The registration procedure is "Specification Required".
 The columns of the registry are ERR_CODE, ERR_INFO Type and Description, where ERR_CODE is an integer, ERR_INFO is a CDDL defined type, and Description is a text string.
 The initial contents of the registry is shown in {{fig-error-codes}}.

-## COSE Header Parameters Registry {#kid2}
+## COSE Header Parameters Registry {#kid2-header-param}

 IANA has added the COSE header parameter 'kid2' to the COSE Header Parameters registry.
+The kid2 parameter may point to a COSE key common parameter 'kid' or 'kid2'.
 The kid2 parameter can be used to identity a key stored in a "raw" COSE_Key, in a CWT, or in a certificate.

 ~~~~~~~~~~~~~~~~~~~~~~~
 +-----------+-------+----------------+-------------+----------------+-------------------+